cyberbotics/webots-doc/guide/using-python.md

 It is possible to use another Python version such as Python 3 or macOS brew Python, by recompiling these libraries.
 This documentation is generic and may not cover all the cases.
-This task should be reserved for users having strong knowledge in their OS, build systems and in terminal management.
+This task should be reserved for users that have strong experience in their OS, build systems and terminal management.

 The general idea is to complete the following tasks: